NickSavage/NickSavage/README.md

 ## Hi there 👋

+I was an accountant in a past life, I work now in Tech in a management capacity.

+I'm currently working on [Zettelgarden](https://github.com/NickSavage/Zettelgarden), a personal information management system that implements the [zettelkasten technique](https://en.wikipedia.org/wiki/Zettelkasten).

+### Connect With Me

+Feel free to send me an email if you had anything you wanted to discuss with me nick@nicksavage.ca.

 <!--
 **NickSavage/NickSavage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.